JeffreyVar/sum-fun-jest-unit-testing/README.md

 }
 ```

 This tells Node to run Jest, which will go through your project and look for test files to run.
-It's looking for the `*.test.js` files and running theme specifically.
+It's looking for the `*.test.js` files and running them specifically.

 Run client tests with the following command: